What are the must-know Japanese Autumn words?

 8. 焼き芋 Baked Japanese sweet potato

-Yaki-imo is a popular way of consuming the previous fall word in the list – satsumaimo.
-Yakiimo are baked over long periods of time, resulting in a fluffy, rich, melt-in-your-mouth sweetness.
+Yaki-imo is what happens when you bake the previous word on this list – satsumaimo, and it literally means “baked potato.”
+Yakiimo is essentially baked over long periods of time, resulting in a fluffy, rich, melt-in-your-mouth sweetness.

 9. 月見 Autumn moon festival